-• Inventory:
+c) Inventory:

-- For the establishment of a new business: - The BC PNP may consider a reasonable amount of start-up inventory.
-The reasonableness of the start-up inventory is based on the industry, type of products, and size and scope of the proposed business.
-No more than three months of start-up inventory will be eligible. - For the purchase and improvement/expansion of an existing business: The BC PNP may consider a reasonable amount of up to three months of new inventory related to the improvement and expansion plan where a new product is to be sold.
+- A maximum of three months of inventory may be considered eligible. - For the establishment of a new business, the BC PNP may consider a reasonable amount of start-up inventory.
+The reasonableness of the start-up inventory is based on the industry, type of products, and size and scope of the proposed business. - For the purchase and improvement/expansion of an existing business, the BC PNP may consider a reasonable amount of up to three months of new inventory related to the improvement and expansion plan where a new product is to be sold.
 The new product must be substantially different than the type of products already sold by the business.

-Operating expenses:
+d) Operating expenses:

-Operating expenses refers to regular, recurring monthly expenses such as rent, wages and salaries, utilities, etc.
+Operating expenses refers to regular, recurring monthly expenses such as rent, wages and salaries, utilities, advertising, accounting, etc.